Sources praise him for being “highly proficient” and “strong on substance and constantly ahead of the curve. He is always impressive!”

 - Representation of the Government of China in the first EU anti-subsidy proceeding into imports from China.

-- Successful defence of foreign exporters in the Russian, Customs Union and Ukrainian anti-dumping and safeguard investigations into steel and chemical imports.
+- Successful defence of foreign exporters and domestic industry in the anti-dumping and safeguard investigations conducted by Canada, China, the Eurasian Economic Union, India, Turkey, Ukraine and other countries.

-- Advice to the Russian chemical and metals exporters on compliance with the EU GSP regime resulting in major duty-saving opportunities.
+- Advice on compliance with the EU GSP regime resulting in major duty-saving opportunities.

-- Successfully acting before the General Court of the European Union in a challenge to a regulation imposing anti-dumping measures.
+- Successfully acting before the Court of Justice of the European Union in challenges to regulations imposing anti-dumping measures.

-- Unique experience in representing interests in a litigation before the Eurasian Court of the Customs Union of Belarus, Kazakhstan and Russia.
+- Unique experience in representing interests in a litigation before the Court of the Eurasian Economic Union.

 University of Oxford, Lady Margaret Hall, Magister Juris LLM